-- Mr. Suren Krmoyan Deputy Minister of Justice; - Ms. Jemma Baghdassaryan Deputy Minister of Labour and Social Issues; - Ms. Hasmik Tolmajian Deputy Permanent Representative of the Republic of Armenia to UNOG; - Mr. Emil Babayan Deputy Prosecutor General; - Mr. Gagik Yeganyan Head of the State Migration Service, Ministry of Territorial Administration and Emergency Situations; - Mr. Vahram Kazhoyan Director of International Organizations Department, Ministry of Foreign Affairs; - Ms. Karine Saribekyan Head of Mother and Child Health Care Department, Ministry of Health; - Mr. Robert Stepanyan Head of Department on Development Programs and Monitoring of the Ministry of Education; - Ms. Nelli Manandyan Deputy Head of Legal Department, Police of the Republic of Armenia; - Mr. Armen Mkrtchyan Member of National Commission on Television and Radio; - Ms. Karine Soudjian Head of Human Rights and Humanitarian Issues Division, Ministry of Foreign Affairs; - Mr. George Kocharian Counsellor, Permanent Mission of the Republic of Armenia to UNOG; - Mr. Artur Grigoryan Second Secretary, Permanent Mission of the Republic of Armenia to UNOG; - Ms. Lilia Petrosyan Legal Advisor, Permanent Mission of the Republic of Armenia to UNOG.
+- Mr. Suren Krmoyan, Deputy Minister of Justice; - Ms. Jemma Baghdassaryan, Deputy Minister of Labour and Social Issues; - Ms. Hasmik Tolmajian, Deputy Permanent Representative of the Republic of Armenia to the United Nations Office at Geneva; - Mr. Emil Babayan, Deputy Prosecutor General; - Mr. Gagik Yeganyan, Head of the State Migration Service, Ministry of Territorial Administration and Emergency Situations; - Mr. Vahram Kazhoyan, Director of International Organizations Department, Ministry of Foreign Affairs; - Ms. Karine Saribekyan, Head of Mother and Child Health Care Department, Ministry of Health; - Mr. Robert Stepanyan, Head of Department on Development Programmes and Monitoring of the Ministry of Education; - Ms. Nelli Manandyan, Deputy Head of Legal Department, Police of the Republic of Armenia; - Mr. Armen Mkrtchyan, Member of National Commission on Television and Radio; - Ms. Karine Soudjian, Head of Human Rights and Humanitarian Issues Division, Ministry of Foreign Affairs; - Mr. George Kocharian, Counsellor, Permanent Mission of the Republic of Armenia to the United Nations Office at Geneva; - Mr. Artur Grigoryan, Second Secretary, Permanent Mission of the Republic of Armenia to the United Nations Office at Geneva; - Ms. Lilia Petrosyan, Legal Advisor, Permanent Mission of the Republic of Armenia to the United Nations Office at Geneva.